A Doctorate degree in Education (EdD) combines the research methodology of a PhD with a programme of taught modules.

 We undertake impactful research in key areas of educational policy and practice, placing particular emphasis on the relevance of our work for practitioners and policymakers.

-Our supervision offers a wide breadth of research activity across three research centres.
-Explore our research centres and discover the themes and supervisors relating to your field of doctoral study:
+Our supervision offers a wide breadth of research activity across our research centres and groups:

 - Digital Education